-The aim of this module is to allow the student to revise ethical theories studied in the diploma and further develop their knowledge and understanding of moral philosophy and ethics and their application to health care.
-The student will have the opportunity to explore a range of ethical issues including genomics, euthanasia, abortion, and do not resuscitate orders.
-In addition the student will be able to discuss these issues in the context of the legal framework.
-The legal aspects of healthcare will be covered alongside the ethical considerations such as living wills and advanced medical directives.
+The aim of this module is to allow students to revise ethical theories studied during their diploma programmes and to further develop their knowledge and understanding of moral philosophy and ethics and their application to health care.
+Students will explore a range of ethical issues including genomics, euthanasia, abortion, living wills, advanced medical directives and do not resuscitate orders from both an ethical/philosophical standpoint, as well as a legal one.
+Legal expertise is used to deliver the legal aspects.

 The World Health Organization (WHO)’s framework of a health system includes resource generation, stewardship, funding and provisioning.
 The goal of a health system is to improve health, respond to expectations and focus on fairness in financial contribution.
 In this module, the Singapore health system is described and analyzed within the WHO’s framework.
 Students will learn to appreciate how policies are developed, health needs identified and met, intersectoral collaborations needed and established, and services organized and evaluated.
 Through interprofessional studies, they will learn about the needs of patients and the roles of different professions in the health systems addressing those needs.

 There are 2 parts to this module: (a) research methods; and (b) statistical appraisal.
 The first part of this module addresses the purposes, types of research questions, and designs of quantitative research.
 The students will be introduced to the steps of conducting a quantitative research study, including addressing ethical considerations.

 The second part of this module will address statistical appraisal.
 The students will also be taught the use of statistical software to carry out statistical tests commonly used in nursing and healthcare statistical tests.